the-t-in-rtf/fluid-json-schema/docs/fss.md

 }
 ```

-We can make use of the above message keys in a GSS Schema that looks like:
+We can make use of the above message keys in an FSS Schema that looks like:

 ```json
 {